TITLE 77: PUBLIC HEALTH

 Subdivision a component of a multi-function health agency, such as the home care department of a hospital or the nursing division of a health department, which independently meets the federal conditions of participation for home health agencies.
 A subdivision that has branches is regarded as a parent agency.

 Substantial Compliance or Substantially Meets meeting requirements except for variance from the strict and literal performance, which results in unimportant omissions or defects given the particular circumstances involved.

-Summary Report a compilation of the pertinent factors from the clinical notes and progress notes regarding a patient, which is submitted to the patient's physician or podiatrist.
+Summary Report a compilation of pertinent factors from the clinical and progress notes regarding a patient that is submitted to the patient's physician or podiatrist.

 Supervision authoritative procedural guidance by a qualified person of the appropriate discipline.

 (Source: Amended at 43 Ill.
 Reg.
 9134, effective August 12, 2019)